HEX Minutes 10/24/2024October 24, 2024

 HEARING EXAMINER DICKMAN: And is that --

-MR. BROOKER: -- I notice it has a little flag or some little
+MR. BROOKER: -- I notice it has a little flag or some little piece there.

 HEARING EXAMINER DICKMAN: Yeah.